leotiger/grav-plugin-backup-manager/README.md

 You will find some known code.
 This is due to the fact that the first goal was to offer a core enhancement for Grav itself.
 But this approach needs a lot of coordination with the Grav people.
 Difficult.
 Finally the decision to make a plugin out of this may have more pros than cons.
-Nevertheless I obliged myself to work hard on a core compatible code that allows for easy integration of backup functionality.
+Nevertheless, I obliged myself to work hard on core compatible code that allows for an easy integration of backup functionality.

 ## Why is user driven backup important?